wangharold001/cse15l-report3/report.md

 In this second example, we used the -r command in conjunction to traverse the entire directory.

 The -l command returns a list of relevant files containing the ReGex.
 This can be useful if we'd like to traverse file names for specific content, or just read the entire file if it contains a certain string.
+I read about this option for the grep command from the geeksforgeeks webpage https://www.geeksforgeeks.org/grep-command-in-unixlinux/#.

     root@DESKTOP-HTAG1J5:/mnt/d/ucsd/y2q1/cse 15l/technical/911report# grep -l -r "fraudulent"
     chapter-13.4.txt